Print / Download Handout: English | French | Arabic | Punjabi

 It is hard to predict if and when your child will have a febrile seizure.
 This type of seizure usually happens as a child’s temperature begins to rise and often before the parents realize their child has a fever.

-About 30 per cent of children will have another febrile seizure.
-Most children ‘grow out’ of febrile seizures and less than two to three per cent of these kids will have a seizure disorder (epilepsy) later in life.
+About 3 out of 10 children who have had a febrile seizure will have another febrile seizure.
+Most children grow out of febrile seizures.
+Less than 2 to 3 out of 100 kids who have had febrile seizures will have a seizure disorder (epilepsy) later in life.

 Remember that you have a normal, healthy child who may develop seizures in response to fevers.
 All children get sick once in a while, especially young children.
 Febrile seizures should not change your child's or family’s life very much.
 Treat your child the same way as any other normal healthy child.